The Reference and Information Department

 an itemized list of the materials donated.

 materials given to the Miller F. Whittaker Library become the property of

-the Library.
-We will add these gifts to our collection only if they support
+the Library and are added to our collection only if they support

 the research and teaching mission of the University.
 The Library reserves

-the right to discard or donate remaining materials that does not support the
+the right to discard or donate remaining materials that do not support the

 mission of the Library.